osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ### Requirements

-1. Be able to define reference frames in SDF, inside entities like models, links and collissions.
+1. Be able to define reference frames in SDF, inside entities like models, links and collisions.
 1. Be able to reference that geometry, by using a frame path inside a pose element.
 1. Support nested models, by supporting relative (and absolute) paths when referencing paths.
 1. Be backwards compatible, by providing default frames for pose elements that do not specify them